 When you sign up for classes, you sign up for the number of classes you want available to you each week.
 If you miss your regular class, you are welcome to make your class time up that week at any of the level-appropriate classes.
 If you miss your regular class at the end of the week, talk to the instructor about making the class up the next week.
 We’re sorry, but makeup classes can not extend past the following week.

 What if I miss a class?
 Can I make it up?

 If you know you will be out for an extended period of time, due either to vacation, injury, or work schedule, you may request in advance to have your account put on hold.
-Accounts may be put on hold for a minimum of 30 days.
+Accounts may be put on hold for a minimum of 2 weeks.
 During the time that your account is on hold, you may not attend classes or open fencing sessions.
 Your regular tuition is waived, but a $10/month hold fee is applied instead.
-To place your account on hold, e-mail the WFA or fill out the appropriate paperwork at the gym.
+To place your account on hold, e-mail the WFA.

 What if I will be out for an extended period of time?

 WFA offers equipment rental on a monthly basis.
 If you are registering for lessons online, please make sure to pick a lesson plan that includes equipment rental!
 Basic protective and fencing equipment (jacket, pastron, glove, mask, and weapon) are required in order to be on the fencing floor.
 WFA rental equipment is kept at the gym, and is shared among students.
 When you are ready to purchase your own equipment, we can help you with that!